retrocomputacion/retrobbs/readme.md

 ### **v0.2x** (In development):

+__New features__:
+ - Idle BBS will reload the configuration file if it has been modified.

 __Changes/Bug fixes__:
  - Fixed terminal feature check, now is more reliable, albeit slower.
  - Fixed bug where an unsupported weather type would crash the *python_weather* module, in turn crashing the weather plugin and droping the connection.
  - Added 'wait cursor' to the audio module and webaudio plugin
  - Fixed bugs when adding and editing users in both *dbmaintenance.py* and the main script
  - Fixed display of .c and .pet files
+ - Fixed playtime for audio files played thru the PCMPLAY function

 ---
 # 1.2 The *Turbo56K* protocol